 Sec.
 2.6.
-Establishing the Advance Command Post and Communication
+Establishing the Advance Command Post and Communication a.
+Availability of telecommunication (cell phone, satellite phone, telephone, fax, and e-mail);

 Upon arrival at the spill site, the UC/IC shall assess the need for establishing an Advance Command Post (ACP) close to the oil spill site.
 This is especially needed in the event of shoreline cleanup operation or shoreline protection.
 The ACP should be established in a local government facility that provides suitable conditions for the spill control team including, but is not limited to: